hr-it-solutions/DD_J_plg_system_disable_mailto/README.md

 Here that Disable MailTo Plugin helps.
 It allows the activation and deactivation of the component by plugin settins.      <br>
 By default, com_mailto will be disabled.
 Just need to install Disable MailTo, it´s all, simple and effective.             <br>

+**All features through plugin settings:**                                                                                 <br>
+- Redirect SEO old component mailto links to homepage by 301
+- Remove link to friend link from fontend article settings dropdown
+- And the described switch to enable/disable com_mailto

-This plugin is like a switch to fire enable/disable com_mailto just on plugin save.
-So, it´s not realy a system plugin,   <br> it´s a way beetween to optimize page load performance and bring that feature.                                             <br>
+Note: This plugin is like a switch to fire enable/disable com_mailto just on plugin save.
+So, it´s not realy a system plugin feature, it´s a way beetween to optimize page load performance and bring that feature.
 **Plugin must be enabled to trigger enable/disable events.
 To undo changes, just need to uninstall plugin.**              <br>

 # System requirements